 The rest of this leaflet just deals with genital herpes.
 See separate leaflet called Cold Sores for details about herpes simplex infection around the mouth.
 Herpes simplex infection can also affect other areas of the body.
 For example, a herpes simplex infection that develops on a finger is commonly called a whitlow.

 How do you get genital herpes?

-Herpes simplex virus can also enter through a cut or break in the ordinary skin on other parts of the body: fingers/hands, knees, etc, if they are in contact with another person's infected area.
-We call it a whitlow when it's on the fingers.
+Herpes simplex virus can also enter through a cut or break in the ordinary skin on other parts of the body.
+In this way the virus can sometimes affect fingers, hands, knees, etc, if they are in contact with another person's infected area.
+It is called a whitlow when it is on the fingers.

 You are not likely to re-infect yourself with your own virus through accidental touching, or to catch back your own virus from an infected partner, on a different part of your own body.

 What are the symptoms of genital herpes?

 The first time you are infected with genital herpes simplex it is called the primary infection.
 This may, or may not, cause symptoms (described below).
 Following a primary infection, the virus is not cleared from the body but lies inactive (dormant) in a nearby nerve.
 In some people, the virus 'activates' from time to time and travels down the nerve to the nearby skin.
 This causes recurrent symptoms of genital herpes if the primary infection was in the genitals, or recurrent cold sores if the primary infection was around the mouth.

 It is common not to develop any symptoms